vippsas/vipps-login-api/vipps-login-api-faq.md

 [portal.vipps.no](https://portal.vipps.no)
 as described above.

 You can register as many URIs as you want to.
-You specify the URI that will be used with the query parameter `redirect_uri` on the initial request to the authentication endpoint.
+Specify the URI that will be used with the query parameter, `redirect_uri`, on the initial request to the `authentication` endpoint.

 **Please note:**